sbrks/sbrks.github.io/_posts/2016-04-20-Goodbye-New-York.md

 ---
 layout: post
-title: Goodbye New York or (The Unexpected Virtue of Quitting)
+title: Goodbye New York
 ---

-Note: this was originally published on Medium on 4/20/16 [here](https://medium.com/@sbrks/goodbye-new-york-or-the-unexpected-virtue-of-quitting-7b107c457414#.3bqt3uldi)
+Note: this was originally published as **Goodbye New York or (The Unexpected Virtue of Quitting)** on Medium on 4/20/16 [here](https://medium.com/@sbrks/goodbye-new-york-or-the-unexpected-virtue-of-quitting-7b107c457414#.3bqt3uldi)

 Next week, I am leaving New York City and moving to San Francisco.
 I’ve lived here off and on since graduating in 2010.
 Before leaving, I wanted to share something I’m not normally open about but that I hope will 1) contextualize and inform, and 2) help — someone, anyone.
 One in four adults experience mental illness in a given year.
 This is just one fraction of one story.
 More stats here: http://www2.nami.org/factsheets/mentalillness_factsheet.pdf.
 A year and a half ago, I came back to New York after dropping out of law school.
 At the time, I felt supremely lost, way behind people my age, like an enormous failure.
 I got through 1L and a summer internship at an immigration law clinic, but felt like I had nothing to show for it.
 The future I spent so long constructing for myself was no longer intact.
 I no longer knew what I wanted to do, just one thing I didn’t want to do.
 The previous year until that point, I had been struggling with depression and anxiety in a way I never had before, in a way I hope no one has to (but know many people actually do).
 It was debilitating.
 At points, I thought everything was over, that there couldn’t possibly be something on the other side of it.
 Luckily, it never got so bad that I wasn’t hopeful: hopeful that being in a different place would help me sort things out, hopeful that I could work on myself, that I would meet new people, reconnect with others, and experience a life I felt in control of (to the extent that being in control of a life is even possible).
 So I left Virginia and came back to New York.